18.104.22.168 ‘Neoconservatism’: Exporting a System of Government

-- Francis Fukuyama, in his book The End Of History and the Last Man, argued that liberal democracy was inevitably the form of government that people would choose – and that the world would then be stable, because democracies haven’t made war on each other.
+Francis Fukuyama, in his book The End of History and the Last Man, argued that Western liberal democracy was inevitably the form of government that people would choose – and that the world would then be stable, because democracies haven’t made war on each other in the past.
 Neoconservatives, taking their cue from this belief, thought that they could bring peace to the world by converting the governments of other countries into liberal democracies.
-This was one of the reasons for the 2003 invasion of Iraq, as described later (8.7.5).
-It also underpinned America’s encouragement of the ‘Arab Spring’ ten years later, including support for the Syrian rebels.
+They also wanted to gain access to new markets.

 Condoleezza Rice’s article, Rethinking the National Interest, argued that “[w]e recognize that democratic state building is now an urgent component of our national interest.”
 This philosophy is also known as ‘liberal interventionism’ and was espoused by both Republicans and Democrats.
 A Project for a New American Century article in 2000, REBUILDING AMERICA’S DEFENSES: Strategy, Forces and Resources For a New Century, stated its requirement for:

 “…a military that is strong and ready to meet both present and future challenges; a foreign policy that boldly and purposefully promotes American principles abroad; and national leadership that accepts the United States’ global responsibilities”.